minblock/picscoin/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/picscoin-project/picscoin/tags) are created regularly to indicate new official, stable release versions of Picscoin Core.
+[Tags](https://github.com/minblock/picscoin/tags) are created regularly to indicate new official, stable release versions of Picscoin Core.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

 The developer [mailing list](https://groups.google.com/forum/#!forum/picscoin-dev) should be used to discuss complicated or controversial changes before working